maistra/maistra-test-tool/README.md

     - For Z environment testing, a user can update the `tests/test.env` file `export SAMPLEARCH=z`

 - To run all the test cases: `cd tests; go test -timeout 3h -v`

     ```
     $ cd tests
     $ go test -timeout 3h -v 2>&1 | tee >(${GOPATH}/bin/go-junit-report > results.xml) test.log
     ```
+- To run a single test case: e.g. `cd tests; go test -run S1 -timeout 3h -v`

+    Test cases shortname and mapping are in the `tests/test_cases.go` file.
+    `A...` are shortname of smoke tests.
+    `T...` are shortname of tasks and functional test cases.

 ## License